• Skip to primary navigation

 What do I do with leftover oil?

 You will probably have quite a bit of oil left over after frying the onions.
-You can allow the oil to cool and then strain it through a sieve to remove any bits of flour and onion and then store it in a glass jar.
+You can allow the oil to cool and then strain it through a sieve to remove any bits of flour and onion and store it in a glass jar.
 The oil will have a slight onion flavour which makes it ideal for frying chips or steak, but unsuitable for use in sweet dishes.

 How do I stop my eyes from watering when I cut onions?